Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

 1. Open your browser and navigate to `http://localhost:3000`.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flows.
 1. Select the **Profile** button on the navigation bar.
 This will make a call to the Graph API.
-1. Select the **Mails** button on the navigation bar.
+1. Select the **Contacts** button on the navigation bar.
 This will make a call to the Graph API (:warning: you need to have an Office subscription for this call to work).
-1. Select the **Tenant** button on the navigation bar.
-This will make a call to Azure Resource Management (ARM) API.

 ![Screenshot](./ReadmeFiles/screenshot.png)